nuBuilder/nuBuilder/README.md

 **✪ Easy installation:**

-- Download and unzip the nuBuilder files
+- Download and unzip the nuBuilder files from https://github.com/nuBuilder/nuBuilder-4.5/
 - Upload to your webserver
-- Create a database (e.g. nubuilder4 )
+- Create a database (e.g. nubuilder4) and optionally a user
+- Make a copy of the nuconfig-sample.php file and save the new file as nuconfig.php
 - Edit nuconfig.php to set your database and globeadmin credentials
 - Open the URL that will look something like: http://yoursitename.com/nubuilder4/index.php
 - Done - you can now login as 'globeadmin'